hackclub/hackclub/workshops/dodge/README.md

 ### Keeping the Player within Bounds

-[fluff: we don't want the player to move off the canvas, because then we won't be able to see it; and also that could be used as cheating. maybe you could add this as a bonus secret unlock code to your game.]
+Though we've given our player the freedom to move, we don't want the player to move off the canvas, because then we won't be able to see it.

-We'll prevent the player's x-position from going past the limits of the screen, i.e., it should never dip below 0, or above width.
+We'll update our code to prevent the player's x-position from going past the limits of the screen, i.e., it should never dip below 0, or above width.
+We'll add this new condition to our conditional, using the "and" operator (`&&`):

 ```js
 if (keyDown(RIGHT_ARROW) && player.position.x < width) {